Delicious Arancini Balls Recipe

 - Next, add about 3-4 chunks of cheese and 8-10 peas.

-- Take another 2-3 tablespoons of cold risotto and cover the cheese and peas and then form into a ball using both hands.
+- Take another 2-3 tablespoons of cold risotto, cover the cheese and peas, and then form into a ball using both hands.
 Repeat until all of the ingredients have been used.

-- In a medium-size pan mix together the flour, salt, and pepper and set aside.
-In a separate medium-size pan mix together the whisked eggs, salt, and pepper and set aside.
-In another separate medium-size pan mix together the breadcrumbs, salt, and pepper and set aside.
+- In a medium-sized shallow wide bowl or cake or pie tin, mix together the flour, salt, and pepper and set aside.
+In a separate medium-size shallow wide bowl or cake or pie tin, mix together the whisked eggs, salt, and pepper and set aside.
+In another separate shallow wide bowl or cake or pie tin, mix together the breadcrumbs, salt, and pepper and set aside.

 - Serve alongside Pomodoro sauce.